-The BVB star says the Germany boss does not have much trust in his abilities as a defender after dropping him for the two most recent games.Borussia Dortmund's Mats Hummels has slammed Germany coach Joachim Low for not showing him the same amount of trust as club boss Jurgen Klopp.
+The BVB star says the Germany boss does not have much trust in his abilities as a defender after dropping him for their two most recent games

-The Nationalelf trainer opted to field Jerome Boateng and Per Mertesacker at the heart of defense during the last two World Cup qualifiers against Austria and Faroe Islands.
+The Nationalelf trainer opted to field Jerome Boateng and Per Mertesacker at the heart of defence during the last two World Cup qualifiers against Austria and Faroe Islands.

-The BVB center back feels he does not receive the same faith from Low that he is accustomed to at club level, but he is determined to win his place back ahead of next summer's World Cup.
+The BVB centre-back feels he does not receive the same faith from Low that he is accustomed to at club level, but he is determined to win his place back ahead of next summer's World Cup.

 "I don't mind being criticised," Hummels told Kicker.